Coronavirus and travel insurance

 I’m not going to an affected region, but I still want to travel.
 Can I go?

-The FCO is currently advising British nationals against all but essential international travel and says any country may restrict travel without notice.
+The FCDO is currently advising British nationals against all but essential international travel and says any country may restrict travel without notice.

 What should I do if I’m already on holiday in an affected region?

-The FCO says all UK nationals are ‘strongly advised to return now’.
+The FCDO says all UK nationals are ‘strongly advised to return now’.

 Although support from consulates will be limited, British citizens are encouraged to contact relevant embassies for advice.
-It’s also worth checking the regularly updated country-specific advice from the FCO.
+It’s also worth checking the regularly updated country-specific advice from the FCDO.

 People returning from affected areas should stay indoors and avoid contact with other people.
 The World Health Organization advises self-monitoring for symptoms for 14 days.
 You can get more advice from the 111 online coronavirus service.